nanwu/HttpTrafficMonitor/README.md

-HTTP Traffic Monitor is a light-weight firefox add-on for web service dependencies analysis.
+HTTP Traffic Monitor is a light-weight firefox add-on for HTTP request/response logging.